-Energy, ecology, and climate in Smart Cities also called Green, Renewable, or Sustainable energy is the energy receiving from natural sources.
+Energy, ecology, and climate in Smart Cities also called Green, Renewable, or Sustainable energy is the energy received from natural sources.
 It is often called also free, however, the infrastructure behind the development from a global perspective is really not a cheap thing.
 These resources are further organized in the Smart Energy Grids.
 The development of energetic industry and the transformation of mining into sustainable sources of energy is natural evolution step of our civilization.

 Smart Energy Grid covers all types of energy mining areas and altogether Smart Grid is something like a “node” that covers the energy mining network.
 The management of the Smart Grid is about searching a grid parts development direction and solving compromises between the production price, cost of infrastructure, land consumption, and the effectiveness of preferred energy source usage.

 Water energy exist since the end of the 18th century and it’s the first attempt of getting energy from a sustainable resource – the water flow on rivers.
-Hydropower generated 16.6% of the world’s total electricity with power of the largest hydropower plants global as facilities that have a capacity of more than 30 megawatts.
+Hydropower generated 16.6% of the world’s total electricity with the power of the largest hydropower plants global as facilities that have a capacity of more than 30 megawatts.

 Solar power plants utilize thermal energy from the sun, which is abundant, available, intermittent, yet cheap.
 This thermal energy is further transformed into electricity.
 It can be used as a local power system or central power plant.
-The biggest solar power plants on the world generate the power between 550MW and 1,547MW of the electricity power.
+The biggest solar power plants on the world generate the power between 550MW and 1,547MW of electricity power.

-A wind turbine turns wind energy into electricity using the aerodynamic force from the rotor blades, which work like an helicopter blades.
+A wind turbine turns wind energy into electricity using the aerodynamic force from the rotor blades, which work like helicopter blades.
 Modern wind power plants use double-blade or triblade fixed blades with a diameter of 80-100 m.
 Wind turbines manufactured today have power ratings ranging from 250 watts to 7 MW.
 An onshore wind turbine with a capacity of 2.5–3 MW can produce more than 6 million kWh in a year – enough to supply 1,500 average EU households.

 Geothermal power plants use hydrothermal resources that have both water (hydro) and heat (thermal).
 Geothermal power plants require high-temperature hydrothermal resources that come from either dry steam wells or from hot water wells.
-Power plan with more than 100 units generates totally more than 3,000 MW of steam turbines for geothermal power plants, ranging from small output to large output units to meet various operational requirements.
+A power plan with more than 100 units generates totally more than 3,000 MW of steam turbines for geothermal power plants, ranging from small output to large output units to meet various operational requirements.

 There are already running experimental projects that are testing alternative energy sources: